eosnetworkfoundation/bootstrap-private-network/doc/step-by-step.md

 https://github.com/eosnetworkfoundation/bootstrap-private-network/blob/c1fdba2dcf8ff69d983292960f8ee49711105195/bin/finality_test_network.sh#L168-L176

 #### `Apply Finalizer Key`
 `cleos push action eosio setfinalizer` with `setfinalizer_policy` json.
 In the developer example below we have three producers.
-The threshold value should be 2/3 of the weights across all the finalizers listed.
+The threshold value should be 2/3 or greater of the weights across all the finalizers listed.
 Once this command is run, the new Savanna algorithm is activated.

 https://github.com/eosnetworkfoundation/bootstrap-private-network/blob/c1fdba2dcf8ff69d983292960f8ee49711105195/bin/activate_savanna.sh#L20-L44